15 DIY Homemade Gels, Energy Squeezes, and Smoothies for Cyclists

 How to carry homemade energy gels and Squeezes

 Once you start whipping up your own gels and squeezes, you need optimal ways to wrap, store, and ride with them.
-There are a few types of containers and products on the market that you can use to carry your homemade gels and squeezes.
+Having reusable flasks or pouches on hand makes it easy to prepare, store, and transport your homemade energy boosts on every ride.

 Baker’s Tip: Use a kitchen funnel to easily pour your gel or energy-squeeze contents into your container and prevent making a mess.